actionless/pikaur/README.md

 #### [ui]

 ##### RequireEnterConfirm (default: yes)
-require enter key to be pressed when answering questions.
+Require enter key to be pressed when answering questions.

 ##### DiffPager (default: auto)
 Wherever to use `less` pager when viewing AUR packages diff.
 Choices are `always`, `auto` or `never`.